Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Calibration Algorithms

 In this section, we detail the optimized adaptive budgeting algorithm.
 First, observe that if the budget is sufficiently large such that the sum of $\hat{f}_{\tauprior}(X_i)$ does not exceed the budget, i.e., $\sum_{i\in\mathcal I_2}\hat{f}_{\tauprior}(X_i) \leq B$, then we can set the censoring times to the target value $C_i=\hat{f}_{\tauprior}(X_i)$ for all calibration points.
 In this case, the solution for~\eqref{eq:global‐opt} is straightforward, and the optimized probabilities are equal to one: $\pi_i^* = 1, \ \forall i \in\Itwo$.
 Since this setup is trivial, we will consider the more challenging setting, in which the target values exceed the threshold $\sum_{i\in\mathcal I_2}\hat{f}_{\tauprior}(X_i) > B$.

 Since each summand $1/\pi_i$ is strictly convex in $\pi_i$ on $(0,1]$ and the constraint is linear, \eqref{eq:global‐opt} is a convex program.
-Furthermore, if the sum of $\hat{f}_{\tauprior}(X_i)$ exceeds the budget, the constraint turns into an equality constraint, as stated next.
+Furthermore, if the sum of $\hat{f}_{\tauprior}(X_i)$ exceeds the budget, the constraint turns into an equality constraint, as stated next. \begin{proposition} Assume $\sum_{i\in\mathcal I_2}\hat{f}_{\tauprior}(X_i) > B$.
+Then any minimizer $\pi^*$ of~\eqref{eq:global‐opt} must satisfy the budget constraint with equality: \end{proposition} We now turn to show how to compute the optimized probabilities $\pi^*$.
+Under Proposition~\ref{prop:budget‐tight}, the optimization constraint in~\eqref{eq:global‐opt} turns into an equality constraint, and the Lagrangian is therefore given by